CodeYourFuture/CYF-Signposts/content/posts/acas.md

   - North West
   - West Midlands
 ---
 Acas gives employees and employers free, impartial advice on workplace rights, rules and best practice.
-It also offer training and help to resolve disputes.
+It also offers training and help to resolve disputes.